bradleyboehmke/bradleyboehmke/tutorials/descriptives_numeric.md

 <br>

 ### Shape
-Two additional measures of a distribution that you will hear occasionally include **skewness** and **kurtosis**.
+Two additional measures of a distribution that you will hear occasionally include <u>skewness</u> and <u>kurtosis</U>.
 Skewness is a measure of <u>symmetry</u> for a distribution.
 Negative values represent a *left-skewed* distribution where there are more extreme values to the left causing the mean to be less than the median.
 Positive values represent a *right-skewed* distribution where there are more extreme values to the right causing the mean to be more than the median.

 Kurtosis is a measure of <u>peakedness</u> for a distribution.
 Negative values indicate a flat (platykurtic) distribution, positive values indicate a peaked (leptokurtic) distribution, and a near-zero value indicates a normal (mesokurtic) distribution.